gwDistSys20/gwDistSys20.github.io/hw2/hw2.md

 Feel free to borrow code from <tt>mrsequential.go</tt>.
 You should also have a look at <tt>mrapps/wc.go</tt> to see what MapReduce application code looks like.

+> **Important:** The first time you run `setEnv.sh` it will update a github configuration file (`.github/workflows/classroom.yml`).
+You *must commit this updated file to your repository and include it with your submission!*

 ## Your Job

 Your job is to implement a distributed MapReduce, consisting of two programs, the master and the worker.
 There will be just one master process, and one or more worker processes executing in parallel.
 In a real system the workers would run on a bunch of different machines, but for this lab you'll run them all on a single machine.
 The workers will talk to the master via RPC.
 Each worker process will ask the master for a task, read the task's input from one or more files, execute the task, and write the task's output to one or more files.
 The master should notice if a worker hasn't completed its task in a reasonable amount of time (for this lab, use ten seconds), and give the same task to a different worker.

 We have given you a little code to start you off.
 The "main" routines for the master and worker are in <tt>main/mrmaster.go</tt> and <tt>main/mrworker.go</tt>; don't change these files.
 You should put your implementation in <tt>mr/master.go</tt>, <tt>mr/worker.go</tt>, and <tt>mr/rpc.go</tt>.

+To get full credit, your code will need to do the following:
+ - The master should distribute map tasks to the workers (Hint: have workers ask the master for tasks)
+ - Workers should process tasks and produce intermediate output files (Hint: be careful about how you write these files to ensure that all data with the same key will go to the same reduce task)
+ - The master should distribute reduce tasks that merge the intermediate files to produce the final outputs
+ - The master should detect the failure of map or reduce tasks and reassign them if necessary

+We strongly recommend you carefully read through the full list of hints below (in addition to the MapReduce paper) for more guidance.

+---

 Here's how to run your code on the word-count MapReduce application.
 First, make sure the word-count plugin is freshly built: